-Filed: January 5, 2024
+Filed: February 5, 2024

-This is a per curiam opinion.
+^{}This is a per curiam opinion.
 Consistent with Rule 1-104, the opinion is not precedent within the rule of stare decisis nor may it be cited as persuasive authority.

-Following a 2007 jury trial in the Circuit Court for Prince George's County, Dominic Angelo Thomas, appellant, was convicted of two counts of voluntary manslaughter and two counts of use of a handgun in the commission of a felony.
-The court sentenced him to a total term of 30 years' imprisonment.
+Following a 2001 jury trial in the Circuit Court for Baltimore City, Tiran Brown, appellant, was convicted of first-degree rape, child sexual abuse and incest.
+The court sentenced him to a total term of 65 years' imprisonment.
 In 2023, appellant filed a motion for a substance abuse evaluation, and commitment for substance abuse treatment, pursuant to Health-General Article, §§ 8-505 and 507.
-The court denied the motion without a hearing, stating only that the motion was "denied."
+The court denied the motion without a hearing.
+In its order, the court indicated that it had considered the "three goals of the criminal justice system, specifically punishment, deterrence, and rehabilitation" and "determined that [appellant's] desire for rehabilitation is outweighed in this instance by the need to punish behavior and protect public safety[.]"
 This appeal followed.
-On appeal, appellant contends that the court abused its discretion in denying his petition.
 The State has filed a motion to dismiss the appeal as not allowed by law.
+Appellant counters that he should be allowed to appeal because he believes the circuit court will continue to deny any similar petitions that he files in the future.
+He further asserts that the court abused its discretion in denying the petition.
 For the reasons that follow, we shall grant the motion to dismiss.

-Health-General §§ 8-505(a)(1)(i) and 8-507(a)(1) provide that a court, pursuant to certain conditions, "may" order an evaluation for substance abuse and "may" commit a defendant for treatment.
+Sections 8-505(a)(1)(i) and 8-507(a)(1) of the Health-General Article provide that a court, pursuant to certain conditions, "may" order an evaluation for substance abuse and "may" commit a defendant for treatment.
 As such, whether to grant relief is left to the court's discretion.